 Extramammary Paget disease

-What is extramammary Paget disease?
+What is the differential diagnosis for extramammary Paget disease of skin?

-How is extramammary Paget disease diagnosed?
+How is extramammary Paget disease of skin diagnosed?

-Further tests may include:
+Investigations may include:

 - Evaluation of lymph nodes by ultrasound scan or fine needle aspirate